APPLYING TO COLLEGE

-I have worked both as an admission officer at a major university and as a college counselor at several secondary schools.
-My extensive experience means that I have worked on what is referred to as "both sides of the desk" -- I have seen what works, and can use my knowledge to assist you.
+I have worked both as an admissions officer at a major university and as a college counselor on the secondary level.
+My extensive experience means that I have worked on what is referred to as "both sides of the desk" -- I have seen what works, and I use my knowledge to assist you and your student.

 My approach to counseling is friendly, sensible, and practical.
-I cannot promise to "get you in" anywhere specific -- no counselor or consultant can absolutely give you a 100% guarantee of this -- but this is what I can do:
+Like any educational consultant, I cannot promised admission anywhere specific -- no counselor or consultant can absolutely give you a 100% guarantee of this -- but this is what I can do:

 - help you to create a realistic college list that you can be excited about